Quicklist: Toilet Types and Options

 - Compact Elongated

 It’s easy to get overwhelmed with the vast array of options when buying a toilet.
-In addition to types of toilets, other choices you must make include toilet style, flushing technology, toilet design, and so much more.
+In addition to the types of toilets, other choices you must make include toilet style, flushing technology, toilet design, and so much more.

-I. Toilets Buying Guide
+I. Toilet Buying Guide